waikereru/waikereru.github.io/_pages/wildlab.md

 ---

+{% include figure image_path="/assets/images/wildlab/wildlab-tiaki-taiao.jpg" %}

-**The Wild Lab** aims to inspire young people in Te Tairāwhiti (East Coast) in a creative, science-based quest to understand what has happened to local ecosystems since human arrival, and to take part in restoring these to a state of ora (health, well-being).
+**The Wild Lab Tiaki Taiao** aims to inspire young people in Te Tairāwhiti (East Coast) in a creative, science-based quest to understand what has happened to local ecosystems since human arrival, and to take part in restoring these to a state of ora (health, well-being).

 {% include figure image_path="/assets/images/wildlab/wildlab-oi.jpg" %}